 Will you send me marketing information?

 We will only send you marketing information about other products and services that we (ourselves) offer.
 Most of our marketing communications are broadcast via an email marketing platform.
 This platform includes an ‘unsubscribe’ link.
 You may use this link to inform us that you no longer wish to receive email marketing messages from us or you may alert us to this via phone on 0115 840 5075, email to email@example.com or in writing (to our head office address in Nottingham).

 Can I see the information that you hold about me?

 If you would like a copy of the personal information that we hold about you, simply call us on 0115 840 5075 or write to us at Solutions for Accounting Limited, Sherwood House, 7 Gregory Boulevard, Nottingham NG7 6LB.
-We will acknowledge the request as soon as we receive it and will provide a full response within 40 calendar days of our acknowledgement.
+We will acknowledge the request as soon as we receive it and will provide a full response within 1 month of our acknowledgement.